-- (a) that are open to the public; and - (b) that are used predominantly for amusement by means of amusement machines including computers; and - (c) where there are 2 or more amusement machines. - animal establishment means premises used for the breeding, boarding, training or caring of animals for commercial purposes but does not include animal husbandry-intensive or veterinary centre. - animal husbandry-intensive means premises used for keeping, rearing or fattening of alpacas, beef and dairy cattle, goats, pigs, poultry (for either egg or meat production), rabbits (for either meat or fur production), sheep or other livestock in feedlots, sheds or rotational pens.
+- (a) that are open to the public; and - (b) that are used predominantly for amusement by means of amusement machines including computers; and - (c) where there are 2 or more amusement machines.

+animal husbandry - intensive means premises used for keeping, rearing or fattening of alpacas, beef and dairy cattle, goats, pigs, poultry (for either egg or meat production), rabbits (for either meat or fur production), sheep or other livestock in feedlots, sheds or rotational pens.

-art gallery means premises-
+art gallery means premises -